SQream/sqream_docs/troubleshooting/retrieving_execution_plan_output_using_studio.rst

 3. Save the execution plan on your local machine.

-The information may be analyzed by :ref:`monitoring_query_performance` or with help from `SQreamDB Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.
+You can analyze this information using :ref:`monitoring_query_performance` or with assistance from `SQreamDB Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.